Jeffrey-Ede/partial-STEM/README.md

 ## Training Data

-A training dataset with 161069 non-overlapping 512x512 crops from STEM images is available [here](https://warwick.ac.uk/fac/sci/physics/research/condensedmatt/microscopy/research/machinelearning/).
+A training dataset with 161069 non-overlapping 512x512 crops from STEM images is available [here](https://github.com/Jeffrey-Ede/datasets/wiki).

+## Misc Scripts

+Source code use to create many of the images in our paper are in the `misc` folder.

 ## Contact